 Funding

 J.A.B. received support from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Inter- disciplinary Training Grant T32 Program in Computational Approaches to Diabetes and Metabolism Research, 1T32DK11096601 to Wendy W. Chapman and Simon J. Fisher.
+K00CA212445 to A.J.B.

 Contributions